cosinekitty/astronomy/source/js/README.md

 <a name="Astronomy.ResetPerformanceMetrics"></a>

 ### Astronomy.ResetPerformanceMetrics()
-Resets the internal performance metrics back to zero values.
+Resets the internal performance metrics back to their initial states.
 You can call this before starting a new series of performance tests.

 **Kind**: static method of [<code>Astronomy</code>](#Astronomy)